1986 Major League Baseball postseason: Boston Red Sox (AL) vs. New York Mets (NL)

-This was the third Boston-New York matchup in the World Series.
-Previously, the Red Sox had faced the Giants in 1912, and the Dodgers in 1916, winning both meetings.
-In what is widely considered to be one of the greatest World Series ever played, the Mets overcame a two games to none series deficit to defeat the Red Sox in seven games, winning their first title since 1969.
+This was the fifth meeting between teams from Boston and New York City for a major professional sports championship.
+This previously occurred in two Stanley Cup Finals (1929, 1972) and two previous World Series (1912, 1916) which the Red Sox won against the Giants and Dodgers respectively.
+In what is widely considered to be one of the greatest World Series ever played, the Mets overcame a two-games-to-none series deficit to defeat the Red Sox in seven games, winning their first title since 1969.

-Bruce Hurst pitched eight solid innings as the Red Sox shutout the Mets, 1-0, in Game 1.
-They then blew out the Mets in Game 2 to go up 2-0 in the series headed to Boston.
+Bruce Hurst pitched eight innings of shutout ball as the Red Sox took Game 1.
+They then blew out the Mets in Game 2 to go up 2–0 in the series headed to Boston.
 The Red Sox looked poised to pull off an improbable upset as they returned to Fenway Park.
-However, the Mets blew out the Red Sox in Game 3 to get on the board for the first time this series.
-In Game 4, the Mets jumped out to a big lead early and maintained it, winning 6-2 to even the series.
-Hurst pitched a complete game for the Red Sox in Game 5 as they won 4-2, now one win away from their first title since 1918.
-Game 6 was the most notable contest of the series, as the Mets rallied from a two run-deficit in the bottom of the 10th inning, despite having two outs and no one on base.
+However, the Mets responded - Bob Ojeda pitched seven solid innings as the Mets blew out the Red Sox in Game 3.
+In Game 4, the Mets jumped out to a big lead early thanks to a pair of two-run homers from Gary Carter and Lenny Dykstra and maintained it, winning 6–2 to even the series.
+Hurst pitched a complete game for the Red Sox in Game 5 as they won 4–2, now one win away from their first title since 1918.

+Game 6 was the most notable contest of the series, as the Mets rallied from a two run-deficit in the bottom of the tenth inning, despite having two outs and no one on base.
 The Red Sox were twice one strike away from securing the championship, but failed to close out the inning as the Mets won off an error by Boston first baseman Bill Buckner to force a Game 7.

-In Game 7, the Red Sox again took an early 3-0 lead, however the Mets scored 3 runs each in the 6th and 7th innings to take the lead for good.
-The Red Sox managed to cut the Mets' lead to one in the top of the eighth, however the Mets would score two more runs of the bottom of the eighth, and closed out the game in the ninth to secure the title.
-This was the second straight World Series won by an expansion team.
+In Game 7, the Red Sox again took an early 3–0 lead; however, the Mets scored 3 runs each in the sixth and seventh innings to take the lead for good.
+The Red Sox managed to cut the Mets' lead to one in the top of the eighth, however the Mets would score two more runs in the bottom of the inning, and closed out the game in the ninth to secure the title.